Creepy mascot, Astros’ title and pythons just look nasty

 Pete Rose is banned for life for gambling on baseball while he was a manager.
 If he is banned, why is anyone involved in spying as the Astros did not given the same punishment?
 I ask you, would you rather your manager bet on your team or cheat to win?

 Finally, I bring you the Python Bowl.
 You too could have been part of the 10-day python roundup in Florida, you just couldn’t have had me as your guest.
 Trust me, I wouldn’t have been a good guest, anyway.
-That’s one “bowl” I couldn’t care less attending.
+That’s one “bowl” I would turn down while kicking and screaming.

 Post a comment as